peanut-labs/survey-alert/README.md

  - **userId (required):**
    The id of the user for which you wish to look up surveys.
 For more details on this check the API documentation.

- - **userIP (required):**
+ - **iframeURL (required):**
+   The url which is included on the alert and the user is prompted to click to go complete surveys.
+In the example code this currently has a placeholder, but in practice it will point to the page on which you have the iframe hosted.

+### Optional Parameters:

+ - **userIP:**
    The IP adress of the user for which you wish to look up surveys.
+This is not required if you are issuing the API request from the users browser, but will be needed if you wish to make the call server to server.
 For more details on this check the API documentation.

- - **iframeURL (required):**
-   The url which is included on the alert and a user is prompted to click to go complete surveys.
-This will most likely point to the page on which you have the iframe hosted.

-### Optional Parameters:

  - **server:**
    The server to which the api request will be sent.
 It defaults to api.peanutlabs.com, and in most cases can be left as this.